 Seasonal opening times are as follows:

-During JORVIK Viking Festival, Christmas, and school holiday periods opening times may vary.
+During JORVIK Viking Festival, Christmas, special events and school holiday periods opening times may vary.

 Prices for JORVIK Viking Centre are as follows: